AmalGhozzi123/AmalGhozzi123/README.md

 ### 📝 About Me :
-I'm Amal Ghozzi, a Full-Stack Developer with a deep passion for creating robust and scalable web applications.
-With a strong background in both frontend and backend technologies, I thrive on tackling complex challenges and delivering efficient solutions.
-My journey started with a Bachelor's degree in Information Technology and has led me through various projects and roles that have honed my skills in multiple programming languages and frameworks.
+I'm Amal Ghozzi, a Full-Stack Developer with a strong passion for creating robust and scalable web applications.
+I hold a Bachelor's degree in Information Technology from the Higher Institute of Technological Studies of Radès, where I developed a solid foundation in both frontend and backend technologies.
+Currently, I am pursuing my first year of a Master's program in Business Intelligence, further expanding my expertise in data analysis and decision-making systems.
+My journey has been marked by various projects and roles that have refined my skills in multiple programming languages and frameworks, allowing me to tackle complex challenges and deliver innovative solutions.

 ### 🔍 Interests and Goals :
 - **Passion for Learning :** I am always eager to learn new technologies and methodologies to stay ahead in the ever-evolving tech landscape.